Gerry Sternberg

 Gerald Sternberg (born March 18, 1943) is a former Canadian football player who played for the Montreal Alouettes, Toronto Argonauts and Hamilton Tiger-Cats.
 He won the Grey Cup with Hamilton in 1972.
 He played college football at the University of Toronto.

+Sternberg was the original Vanier Cup most valuable player, being awarded the Ted Morris Memorial Trophy for the Toronto Varsity Blues 14-7 victory over the Alberta Golden Bears in the 1st Vanier Cup.